April 11, 2013

 The driver was sentenced in November to one-year in jail, along with six-years of probation once she is released and 600 hours of community service.

 On Wednesday, a restitution hearing was held where the parents of the victims could ask for reimbursement for expenses incurred as a result of the accident.
 Some of the costs included funeral and burial expenses, money for time taken from work, and funding for a memorial bench to be installed at each of the victim’s grave sites.
 The judge hearing the case sided with the families, saying full restitution should be paid considering the families “didn’t ask to be in this situation.”

-The Appleton Personal Injury Attorneys at Sigman, Janssen, Stack, Sewall & Pitz recognize how difficult the loss of a loved one to an accident can be.
+An Appleton car accident lawyer at Sigman, Janssen, Stack, Sewall & Pitz recognizes how difficult the loss of a loved one to an accident can be.
 The firm hopes the decision brings some closure to the families of the victims.